 The results that seemed likely, millions of children running Windows on the OLPC, have not occurred.
 Instead we see millions of children running Windows on the Intel Classmate, or nowadays a Chromebook that sends the child's personal data to Google.

 Before that I used machines that ran completely free GNU/Linux systems but had nonfree BIOSes.
 I tried for about 8 years to find a way to avoid the nonfree BIOS.

 I do not have a preferred GNU/Linux distro.
 I recommend all the ethical distros — namely, those that are 100% free software.

 I've chosen not to have any preferences among those ethical distros.
 But I am not in a position to judge them on other criteria: even to try them all would be a lot work that I have no need to do.

-I occasionally use X11 for tasks that need graphics, but mostly I use a text console.
-I find that the text console is more efficient and convenient for the bulk of the work I do, which is editing text.
+I do use X11 for tasks that need a graphical interface.
 I have no preferred graphical environment or window manager.
 Since my interest in using graphical environments is small, I don't want to spend time comparing them.

 I spend most of my time editing in Emacs.
 I read and send mail with Emacs using M-x rmail and C-x m.
 I have no experience with any other email client programs.
 In principle I would be glad to know about other free email clients, but learning about them is not a priority for me and I don't have time.